Pruntrut/PhysicsGame/README.md

 ### Level 2 (Jump level)

-Slide down the slope into the booster, then as you are in midair, angle your bike back so that only the wheels hit the crates It might take a few tries to get it right
+Slide down the slope into the booster, then as you are in midair, angle your bike back so that only the wheels hit the crates.
+It might take a few tries to get it right.

 ### Level 3 (Checkpoint level)

-This level was mainly build a showcase of the checkpoint animation =P Simply go right until you hit the finish line
+This level was mainly build a showcase of the checkpoint animation =P Simply go right until you hit the finish line.

+### Level 4

+This is a slightly more challenging level.
+To get a proper boost, enter the gravity well very slowly.
+At the seesaws, take your time, let the seesaw balance before accelerating.
+You will then hit a checkpoint.
+There are two ways to pass the pendulum: over or under.
+Wait until the right moment before attempting the jump.

-### Level 4 (Victory level)
+### Level 5 (Victory level)

 Congratulations, you have reached the final level !
 Admire the VictoryParticles(TM) for as long as you wish then